Media Literacy lesson plan

 How well does the student analyze how the creators’

-beliefs or assumptions are reflected in the content?
+Beliefs or assumptions are reflected in the content?

 2-Audiences negotiate meaning: